 When taken in high doses for a long time, guarana is possibly unsafe.
 Guarana contains caffeine.
 Doses containing more than 400 mg of caffeine daily have been linked to side effects.
 Side effects depend on the dose.
 At typical doses, the caffeine in guarana can cause insomnia, nervousness, stomach irritation, vomiting, and many other side effects.
 Pregnancy: Guarana is possibly safe during pregnancy when taken in amounts commonly found in foods.
 If you are pregnant, guarana should be taken with caution due to the caffeine content.
 Small amounts are probably not harmful.
 However, taking guarana in high doses by mouth is possibly unsafe.
 Consuming more than 300 mg of caffeine daily has been linked to an increased risk of miscarriage and other negative effects.

 Breast-feeding: Caffeine passes into breast milk and can affect a nursing infant.
 If you are nursing, closely monitor caffeine intake to make sure it is on the low side.
 High intake of caffeine can cause sleep problems, irritability, and increased bowel activity in breastfed infants.

 Anxiety: The caffeine in guarana might make feelings of anxiety worse.

-Bleeding disorders: There is some evidence suggesting that the caffeine in guarana might make bleeding disorders worse, although this has not been reported in people.
+Bleeding disorders: There is some concern that the caffeine in guarana might make bleeding disorders worse.
 If you have a bleeding disorder, check with your healthcare provider before starting guarana.